 If you want to take action to reduce gun violence, a great place to start is by creating or joining a Students Demand Action Group in your area.
 This page will give you everything you need to know about starting a group.
-Students are organizing all across the country to end gun violence in America, and you can learn more about the resources and tools available for student organizers on our next “How to Start a Students Demand Action Group Call” - SIGN UP FOR OUR CALL
+Students are organizing all across the country to end gun violence in America, and you can learn more about the resources and tools available for student organizers by signing up to start a group.

 If you are ready to take the next step and start your own Students Demand Action group, you’ll need:

 - A Student Leader (you can also have co-leaders or start with a whole group of leaders but you need a minimum of one student leader to form your group)

 - A Students Demand Action Group Advisor (see below for requirements and qualifications)

 - A Location (Students Demand Action Groups can be hosted in schools, colleges, universities, libraries, community centers, faith-based organizations, or nonprofits)

 Student Leaders - Each Students Demand Action Group must have at least one Group Leader.
 In addition to adding co-leaders, you can also add these leadership roles: